It might not be necessary to read, but if you’re interested, please feel free to glance over it.

 I try to find a location that is optimal to do a first look – probably somewhere a bit more private.

-I will make sure to coordinate with the bride + groom so all goes according to plan.
+I will make sure to coordinate with you two so all goes according to plan.

 (Duration depends on type of Ceremony)